jalapic/engsoccerdata/README.md

 Free to use for non-commerical use.
 Compiled by James Curley July - Dec 2014

-If you do use it on any publications, blogs, websites, etc. please note the source (i.e. me!)

-Also, if you do use it - I would love to see any analysis produced from it etc.

-Of course, I accept no responsibility for any error that may be contained herewithin.
+If you do use it on any publications, blogs, websites, etc. please note the source (i.e. me!).
+Also, if you do use it - I would love to see any analysis produced from it etc.  Of course, I accept no responsibility for any error that may be contained herewithin.

 - if you'd like to get involved and help out, please let me know.
 - Also, if you can see better ways of writing the R code, please let me know.